 Introduction

-This section explains the approach that National Grid will undertake in order to develop proposals to revise the Licence Baseline Exit Capacity at NTS Exit Points due to investments undertaken on the NTS as a result of the release of Funded Incremental Obligated Entry Capacity.
+This section explains the approach that National Gas Transmission will undertake in order to develop proposals to revise the Licence Baseline Exit Capacity at NTS Exit Points due to investments undertaken on the NTS as a result of the release of Funded Incremental Obligated Entry Capacity.

 Before application of the Exit Capacity Revision methodology, demand for Incremental Obligated Entry Capacity must be established.
 This will occur where Users obtain Entry Capacity in excess of the prevailing level of Obligated Entry Capacity in accordance with UNC processes and the ECR.